vishalcloudyuga/dcos-docs/1.9/usage/gpus/index.md

 ---
 post_title: Configure Your Service for GPUs
-nav_title: Configure Your Service
+nav_title: Using GPUs
 feature_maturity: experimental
-menu_order: 3
+menu_order: 75
 ---

-Once your cluster is configured to support GPUs, add the `gpus` parameter to your [Marathon application definition](/docs/1.9/usage/marathon/application-basics/).
+Once your cluster is [configured to support GPUs](/docs/1.9/administration/gpu/), add the `gpus` parameter to your [Marathon application definition](/docs/1.9/usage/marathon/application-basics/).

 # Examples